-- Strong collection of books and journals - Growing collection of streaming media along with existing DVDs for class presentations - Circulating iPads. - A discovery service that offers searching of books, journals, and databases simultaneously. - A variety of electronic resources and databases, including over 60,000 e-books and over 45,000 electronic journals - The Education Resource Center, which provides resources and services for Education students and the Education Department. - Reference librarians are available at the reference desk and students may make appointments for a research consultation with a librarian for your discipline. - E-mail, chat, and text, 617.300.0842, reference service - Be a Levin Library Facebook friend. - Interlibrary Loan, for free access to library resources nationwide, not owned by Curry. - Study areas for groups as well as quiet study - Added hours of operation during exam time
+- Strong collection of books and journals. - Growing collection of streaming media along with existing DVDs for class presentations. - Circulating iPads. - A discovery service that offers searching of books, journals, and databases simultaneously. - A variety of electronic resources and databases, including over 60,000 e-books and over 45,000 electronic journals. - The Education Resource Center, which provides resources and services for Education students and the Education Department. - Reference librarians are available at the reference desk and students may make appointments for a research consultation with a librarian for your discipline. - E-mail, chat, and text, 617.300.0842, reference service. - Updates on library resources through our Facebook, Twitter, and Instagram feeds. - Interlibrary Loan for free access to library resources nationwide not owned by Curry. - Study areas for groups as well as quiet study. - Tech support and eportfolio help available according to schedule and availability. - Added hours of operation during exam time.